Retro-Nintendo-Online/Mesen-rno/README.md

 Mesen is a cross-platform NES/Famicom emulator for Windows & Linux built in C++ and C#.

-Mednafen RMO is an Multiplatform emulator for Windows and multiple other OSes.

 ## Info
 This emulator bundled a modified version of Mesen